Larry Davis Will Be Remembered for How He Lived

 An Inspiration To Many

-Davis will be honored again next week at MARF’s annual symposium in Washington, D.C.
+Davis will be honored again next week at a mesothelioma symposium in Washington, D.C.
 The symposium will include a trip for advocates to Capitol Hill.
 It’s a trip that Davis made annually after his original diagnosis, always hoping to make a difference.
 And he did.

-On her father’s website, Courtney Davis suggested donations in Larry’s memory go to MARF’s Immunotherapy Research Grant.
+On her father’s website, Courtney Davis suggested donations in Larry’s memory go to an mesothelioma immunotherapy research grant.
 His friends in South Florida also set up a Larry Davis Scholarship fund for college-bound runners.

 “There needs to be a cure so that all the people stricken with mesothelioma now can find help before it’s too late,” Courtney wrote, sounding a lot like her father.
 “It’s too late for my dad.
 But he worked his ass off to help support the movement.”